Phoenix009/Notes/Ethics/Ethics - Introduction.md

 ### Ethics:
-1. *Meta Ethics* - Concerned with the nature of moral properties, statments and judgements.
+1. *Meta Ethics* - Concerned with the nature of moral properties, statements and judgements.
 Ex: What is the meaning of "right" or "good"?
-2. *Normative Ethics* - The stude of moral actions.
+2. *Normative Ethics* - The study of moral actions.
 Ex: What properties make an action morally right?
 3. *Applied Ethics* - Concerned with the moral status of certain practices or issues.
-Ex: Has snowden done the right thing?
-Is it wront to eat mea from intensive animal farming?
+Ex: Has Snowden done the right thing?
+Is it wrong to eat mea from intensive animal farming?

 The focus of normative ethics is to find a theory that is accurate regardless of how useful it is in the real life.
 Whereas, applied ethics cares about both being accurate and being able to be applied in real life scenarios.